UtsavKhadka-Analyst/UtsavKhadka-Analyst.github.io/README.md

 ### Predictive Analytics of Student Performance
 - **Date:** July 2022
 - Performed analysis for predicting student performance related to study hours, attendance, and activities using data in R with packages such as dplyr for data manipulation, ggplot2 for visualization, and randomForest for building the model.

+### Automobile Data Analysis and Launch the App on Streamlit
+- **Link:** GitHub Repository
+- Analyzed automobile data and developed an interactive web application using Streamlit to visualize and explore the dataset.

 ## Experience